Skip to main content

 • “Placing your abilities on the fretboard in different patterns scratches so many itches, and the music makes you fall so deeply into the game.”

-• “Played the game a few times, really liked the concept and style, but sadly ended up having to get a refund because of a recurring bug where there was no music and therefore characters couldn't attack or defend themselves, making progress and playing impossible.”
+• “Played the game a few times, really liked the concept and style, but sadly ended up having to get a refund due to a recurring bug where there was no music, making it impossible for characters to attack or defend, and therefore preventing any progress.”

-• “While the soundtrack could use a little more variety to prevent repetition in longer play sessions, it remains one of the most memorable aspects of the experience, turning every run into a demonic jam session.”
+• “While the soundtrack could use a little more variety to prevent repetition in longer play sessions, it remains one of the most memorable aspects of the experience.”

-• “A more expansive soundtrack, additional characters or instruments to unlock, and greater variety in environments could elevate it to the next level.”
+• “A more expansive soundtrack, additional characters or instruments to unlock, and greater variety in environments could elevate the game to the next level.”

 • gameplay